boltops-tools/terraspace-docs/cli-hooks.md

 )
 ```

-You can customize terraspace to call your commands.
+So you can customize terraspace to call your commands.

 ## exit on fail